American Rescue Plan

 Emergency Financial Aid Grants Awarded to Students

-Currently 6,328 NJCU students are eligible to apply for grants under the HEERF III program.
+Approximately 9,400 NJCU students were eligible to apply for grants under the HEERF III program.
 NJCU received an allocation of $12,361,150 to be distributed to students under the program.
 Eligibility under the HEERF III program was expanded to include undocumented and international students.
-All eligible students must be enrolled at NJCU in the term that the application is opened.
+All eligible students must have been enrolled at NJCU in the term that the application was open.

 Distribution of Grants

-In alignment with Federal recommendations regarding the Student portion (a)(1) portion of the funding, NJCU identified students via an application process who had expressed need and difficulty covering the costs of tuition and housing.
+For programs 1-6, Aligned with Federal recommendations regarding the Student portion (a)(1) portion of the funding, NJCU identified students who had expressed need and difficulty covering tuition and housing costs via an application process.

-As per the federal requirements, all currently enrolled students who are U.S. citizens or eligible non-citizen with a valid social security number are eligible for the Higher Education Emergency Relief funding under the CARES Act.
-Unlike HEERF I and HEERF II requirements, students enrolled exclusively in an online program, International, undocumented, and DACA students are eligible; as well as, students who are in a SAP (satisfactory academic progress) denied status, students who have not registered for Selective Service (male only), and/or students who have defaulted on federal student loans.
-At this point in time, funding from the American Rescue Plan (ARP) will be limited to those students who were registered in the term designated by each of the applications.
+As per the federal requirements, all currently enrolled students who are U.S. citizens or eligible non-citizens with a valid social security number are eligible for the Higher Education Emergency Relief funding under the CARES Act.
+Unlike HEERF I and HEERF II requirements, students enrolled exclusively in an online program, International, undocumented, and DACA students are eligible, as well as students who are in a SAP (satisfactory academic progress) denied status, students who have not registered for Selective Service (male only), and/or students who have defaulted on federal student loans.
+Funding from the American Rescue Plan (ARP) was limited to students registered in the term designated by each application.

-All HEERF III tuition hardship programs first consider Pell recipients for awards.
+All HEERF III tuition hardship programs first considered Pell recipients for awards.
 If funding remained in the program after all Pell recipients received their emergency grant, all other students were considered.

-All HEERF III housing hardship programs first consider students living on campus with demonstrated inability to pay housing term bills.
-Within this group, Pell recipient students were given grants as a last dollar award up to the full cost of housing (not including board).
-Pell students without outstanding on campus housing balances, received up to $5,000 per term.
-Non Pell eligible students were then considered to receive up to $5,000 per term regardless of whether they lived in campus housing or not.
+All HEERF III housing hardship programs first considered students living on campus with a demonstrated inability to pay housing term bills.
+Within this group, Pell recipient students were given grants as a last-dollar award up to the full cost of housing (not including board).
+Pell students without outstanding on-campus housing balances received up to $5,000 per term.
+Non-Pell eligible students were then considered to receive up to $5,000 per term regardless of whether they lived in campus housing or not.

-All students were asked to affirmatively indicate on the application and sign to that effect whether they wanted their HEERF grant applied to their NJCU student account or whether they prefer a percentage be applied.
-Students who did not provide affirmative consent will have their grants distributed by check or direct deposit.
+All students were asked to affirmatively indicate on the application and sign to that effect whether they wanted their HEERF grant applied to their NJCU student account or whether they preferred a percentage be applied.
+Students who did not provide affirmative consent had their grants distributed by check or direct deposit.

-If you have questions or need assistance, please contact the VP of Student Affairs/Enrollment Management by emailing them at VPSAEM@njcu.edu
+If you have questions or need assistance, please contact the Vice President of Student Affairs & Enrollment Management at VPSAEM@njcu.edu.

 HEERF III (a)(2) – Minority Serving Institution